GravityKit/GravityView/readme.txt

 * Fixed: Updating an entry associated with an unactivated user (Gravity Forms User Registration) would also change entry creator's information
 * Fixed: PHP warning `The magic method must have public visibility` appearing in PHP 8.0
 * Fixed: PHP notice `Undefined property: stdClass::$icons` appearing on Plugins page
-* Fixed: We set the date of the last release as January 2020.
-Don't fear: the year is 2021!

 __Developer Updates:__